Ahmednaf03/Docker-templates-images/README.md

    docker tag name yourusername/image:ver docker push username/image:ver
 ```
+ensure the image is tagged properly to avoid ambiguity

 # Security Best Practices
 For best practice, I have implemented several security measures to ensure the application runs with the appropriate permissions and to mitigate potential risks.
 Here's an overview of the measures: